fkjagodzinski/pico-mute-button/README.md

 The simplest possible USB device project for Raspberry Pi Pico.

+Use the `BOOTSEL` button to toggle mute on any machine connected to Pico.

 ## Build instructions

 This project is based on the Raspberry Pi Pico SDK.
 No build configuration has to be provided (e.g. toolchain files, CMake cache variables); the default SDK settings are sufficient for an off the shelf Raspberry Pi Pico.